Key Terms and Conditions

 Verification of FAFSA Information

 Your eligibility for financial aid may have been determined using estimated or incomplete information from your completed FAFSA.
 You may be requested to provide additional documentation to complete your financial aid file.
 Until all requested documentation is turned into the financial aid, you will not receive a financial aid package.
 Please visit your MyUCCS portal to review any outstanding financial aid documents.
-More Information
+More information on verification can be found here.

 The University defines withdrawing as a termination of all your enrollment for the term.
 If a student withdraws: